samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

-By supplying `example.org` as a domain-restriction, we tell our GnuPG installation to only rely on the CA regarding certifications on identities in your domain `example.org` (depending on the nature of your organization it might be more appropriate to configure an unconstrained trust signature instead).
+By supplying `example.org` as a domain-restriction, we tell our GnuPG installation to only rely on the CA regarding certifications on identities in your domain `example.org` (depending on the nature of your organization, it might be more appropriate to configure an unconstrained trust signature instead).